ealpha072/os_development/Assembly_language/README.md

 - Negative numbers are converted to its 2's complement representation.
 - Short and long floating-point numbers are represented using 32 or 64 bits, respectively.

+# Allocating Storage Space for Uninitialized Data

+The reserve directives are used for reserving space for uninitialized data.
+The reserve directives take a single operand that specifies the number of units of space to be reserved.
+Each define directive has a related reserve directive.

+There are five basic forms of the reserve directive − Directive	Purpose
+RESB	    Reserve a Byte
+RESW	    Reserve a Word
+RESD	    Reserve a Doubleword
+RESQ	    Reserve a Quadword
+REST	    Reserve a Ten Bytes

 ## Assembly - Addressing Modes